The beautiful, reusable way to wrap gifts.

-Furoshiki is a traditional Japanese wrapping cloth used to wrap gifts or everyday objects for transportation.
-Furoshiki originated in the Edo period in Japan, and was originally used by the wealthy to transport their clothes to the public baths —or furo.
+Furoshiki is a traditional Japanese wrapping cloth used to wrap gifts and everyday objects for transportation.
+Furoshiki originated in Japan, and was originally used to wrap and transport clothes to the public baths —or furo.

 The United States produces 4.6 million pounds of wrapping paper every year, and half of that—approximately 2.3 million pounds—winds up in landfills.
 If every American family wrapped just 3 presents in reused materials, it would save enough paper to cover 45,000 football fields.